aamxh/aamxh/README.md

 <br clear="both">

-<h2 align="center">A computer science student who's into learning more about \n
+<h4 align="center">A computer science student who's into learning more about
-  software development and cyber-security.</h2>
+  software development and cyber-security.</h4>

 ###